|

 boating on Scammon’s Lagoon, sharing the gray whales' largest and

-biologists counted 1523 gray whales, plus a new record number of 1198
+example, biologists counted a new record number of 1198

-half of our guests pet the friendly whales, yet in 2012 everyone was
+most of our guests have pet the friendly whales, yet now, as more and

-personal Friendly Whale experience you've heard so much about.
+personal Friendly Whale experience you've heard so much about ever since the

 Piet & Mary Van

-de Mark, with decades of Baja experience, will provide you the optimum
+de Mark, with their decades of Baja experience, will provide you with

 Baja's classic